fwup-home/fwup/README.md

 # FAQ

-## How do I include a file in the archive that isn't used by fwup?
+## How do I include a file in the archive that isn't used by fwup

 The scenario is that you need to store some metadata or some other information that is useful to another program.
 For example, you'd like to include some